 When to Apply Mulch in Winter

 Applying mulch in winter will be effective at any point.
 However, applying it on a dry day after a hard frost will give you the best results.
-Applying after a hard frost will ensure a good amount of undesirable seeds were killed or stunted with the cold beforehand.
+Applying after a hard frost will ensure a good number of undesirable seeds were killed or stunted with the cold beforehand.
 Applying mulch after a freeze will, therefore, even more effectively fight against the growth and spread of undesirable plants.

 Cleaning Out & Applying Mulch

 The steps for applying mulch can be a somewhat tedious process.
 The first thing we will want to do is remove any debris (fallen leaves, trash, dead plant growth, etc.) from the beds.
 Next, we will remove any plant growth left lingering in the beds.
 Once the beds have been thoroughly cleaned out, you can begin applying mulch.
 You will want to have a thick layer of mulch; up to 3 inches.
 Ensuring you have a thick layer of mulch is important to assuring a proper coverage of your beds so that they are insulated correctly.
 Be sure to avoid laying mulch any thicker than about 3 inches; too thick of mulch can be a breeding ground for mold, fungus, and pests.

 Applying mulch to your beds is extremely beneficial.
 The process can be time-consuming and laborious.
 Urban Eden Landscaping has years of experience in applying mulch and would love to help with your landscaping project.
 Give us a call today at (360)567-6399, contact us here, or fill out a FREE online estimate request form now.